mikeroyal/Perfect-Ubuntu-Guide/Ubuntu Glossary.md

 S

+[Snap](https://snapcraft.io/) is an application containerized with all its dependencies.
+A snap can be installed using a single command on any device running Linux.

 [Snap Store](https://snapcraft.io/store) is a build and distribution service for Snap applications.

 [systemd](https://systemd.io/) is a suite of basic building blocks for a Linux system.
 It provides a system and service manager that runs as PID 1 and starts the rest of the system.